Astigmatism and Cataract Surgery

 - Wearing Glasses: you may choose a standard Monofocal lens implant (IOL) for near or distance vision and wear glasses or contacts to correct your astigmatism

-- Toric Lens Implant: you may choose to have a Toric intraocular lens implant placed in your eye to reduce and/or correct your astigmatism
+- Toric Lens Implant: you may choose to have a toric intraocular lens implant placed in your eye to reduce or correct your astigmatism

-- Refractive: LASIK or PRK: you may choose to have refractive surgery called LASIK or PRK to reduce and/or correct your astigmatism
+- Refractive: LASIK or PRK: you may choose to have refractive surgery called LASIK or PRK to reduce or correct your astigmatism

-- Limbal Relaxing Incision (LRI): you may choose to have a procedure called an LRI in which a small incision is made in the cornea to make the cornea rounder and reduce and/or correct your astigmatism.
-More than one incision may be needed.
-These incisions may be made by hand (typically with a diamond blade) or by using a Femtosecond Laser.
+- Limbal Relaxing Incision (LRI): you may choose to have a procedure called an LRI.
+This is where a small incision is made in the cornea to make the cornea rounder and reduce or correct your astigmatism.
+These incisions may be made by hand or by using a Femtosecond Laser.